 Air-conditioners have left an indelible mark on our modern perceptions of comfort, be it at home, work or in the car.
 The industry uses the term HVAC systems (Heating, Ventilation and Air Conditioning) is used to describe all assets that monitor the temperature and air quality of indoor environments, most notably vehicles and buildings.
+Managing these assets effectively often requires specialized asset management software to track performance and maintenance schedules.

 However, as many of us know far too well, that much anticipated waft of blissfully cool air on a hot, summery day can often accompanied by a very unpleasant smell.
 This odour is a grave warning sign that something is not working properly and should not be ignored.
 This article will help you to make sense of the problem and offer some support in dealing with the issue.